Azure/azure-sdk-for-java/sdk/communication/azure-communication-rooms/README.md

 - List all rooms

 ### Participants
-- Add or Update Participants
+- Add or update participants
-- Remove Participants
+- Remove participants
 - List all participants

 ## Examples